yonaskolb/XcodeGen/README.md

 - ✅ Create projects on demand and remove your `.xcodeproj` file from git, which means **no merge conflicts**!
 - ✅ Easily **copy and paste** files and directories without having to edit anything in xcode
 - ✅ Share build settings across multiple targets with **build setting presets**
-- ✅ Automatically generate Schemes for **different environments** like test and production which use the correct debug and release settings
+- ✅ Automatically generate Schemes for **different environments** like test and production
-- ✅ Easily **create new projects** with complicated setups without messing around with targets, linkages and build settings
+- ✅ Easily **create new projects** with complicated setups on demand without messing around with Xcode
 - ✅ Generate from anywhere including **Continuous Delivery** servers